NEW DESKTOP AND MOBILE RESPONSIVE SITE

 WIREFRAMES

-We created lo-fi wireframes to test our content with two audiences.
-Our objective was to have two separate flows depending on if the user was a consumer or a retailer.
+Offer two separate flows depending on if the user was a consumer or a retailer.
 This process was helpful to establish the first step of either type of user’s journey based on their objective.

 HIGH FIDELITY PROTOTYPE

+We implemented feedback from our testing.
 Click here to view our final prototype on mobile.

 The next steps of building the Foxy platform would include a bit of business sense as well as product design.
 We would love to see our solution come to light, and would need to take the following steps to make it happen.